Bhushan2000/UniversityInCountries/README.md

 # UniversityInCountries
-It is simple application that Fetches JSON Response display it and store it Offline using Room Persistent Library.
+It is simple application that Fetches JSON Response using Retrofit & display it and store it Offline using Room Persistent Library.